That Martins Bank has Branches

 Bank.

-lobbying in advance our Manager had solicited the support of several
+tactful lobbying in advance our Manager had solicited the support of

-members of the local Education Committee on our behalf but it seems that
+several members of the local Education Committee on our behalf but it seems

-the matter was virtually a fait accompli when it came before the meeting.
+that the matter was virtually a fait accompli when it came before the

-they already have in the County, both at Lancaster and Preston, it is
+the hold they already have in the County, both at Lancaster and Preston, it

-evident that the dice was fairly heavily loaded in favour of the District
+is evident that the dice was fairly heavily loaded in favour of the

-themselves for our obtaining representation within the University
+opportunities present themselves for our obtaining representation within

 |